daskrohn/Genetic_Correlation/README.md

 *The file with the results will be irbd_pdwrbd.log.*

 ## Run on LDHub
-Alternatively (or additionally), you can upload your summary statistics to http://ldsc.broadinstitute.org/ldhub/ and run genetic correlation using their bank of summary statistics.
-I did so for the groups which have either been associated to synucleinopathies in the past, or pertain to sleep:
+Alternatively, you can upload your summary statistics to http://ldsc.broadinstitute.org/ldhub/ and run genetic correlation using their bank of summary statistics.
-* fill in
-* fill in
-* fill in
-etc

 ## Plot results
 ### Set up